brandtabbott/vitepress-plugin-sidebar-generator/README.md

 ## Usage

 1. Configure your VitePress project.
-2. Create a sidebar.json file (the plugin will look for it in docs/.vitepress/sidebar.json by default) with an empty object
+2. Create a sidebar.json file (the plugin will look for it in docs/.vitepress/sidebar.json by default) with an empty object.
+An existing sidebar configuration will work as well; just copy/paste it into a .json file.
 3. Create a configuration object with the following options:

    - `docsDir` (default: "docs"): Specify the documentation directory.